leoluKL/ADTUI/README.md

 - Nodejs

 ## Development
 The application is created as an single web page application that accesses azure digital twin service remotely.
-Since this limitation, more advanced features, such as SingalR integration for live telemetry event, database storage and so on, are not created.
+Since this limitation, more advanced features, such as
+- SingalR integration for live telemetry event
+- database storage and so on, are not created
+- Azure indoor map view integration
+- Revit 3D Autocad BIM model integration
 It should.
 So it is in plan to create a really cloud host demonstration platform with those advanced capabilities.

 ## Purpose